cchabanois/mesfavoris/README.rst

 ============
 Installation
 ============

+The release update site url is : https://dl.bintray.com/cchabanois/mesfavoris/updates

-Currently, only a development version is available.
-The update site is updated for each successful build.
+There is also a development update site that is updated for each successful build.

 The development update site url is : https://dl.bintray.com/cchabanois/mesfavoris-development/updates